mopires/htmlpp/README.md

 # htmlpp (in development)
+###### Beta comming soon!
 ###### HTML preprocessor

+>Soon enough this package will be deprecated and a new one will be
+> available with a small change in it's name.
+Don't worry, there will be a warning with more details when it happens.
+> You can keep posted by following <a href='https://github.com/mopires'>@mopires</a> in github.

 Modern and semantic way to write html.
 The concept remains the same, but without the "&lt; > &lt;/>", like <a href='https://github.com/sass/sass'>Sass</a>, but different.